Peru Travel Guide

 12. Tour Trujillo

-Trujillo is the second-oldest Spanish city in Peru, located on the coast with eternal spring-like weather and widely considered the capital culture of Peru.
+Trujillo is the second-oldest Spanish city in Peru, located on the coast with eternal spring-like weather.
+It’s widely considered the capital culture of Peru.
 While here, visit the archaeological site of Chan Chan, the world’s largest adobe city ever built and the largest pre-Columbian city.
 It was built by the Chimu, a civilization that inhabited the area until 1470 when they were defeated by the Incas.
 Admission is 11 PEN.
 Be sure to also visit Huanchaco, a small fishing town directly on the beach.

 13. See Vinicunca, Rainbow Mountain

 Chances are you’ve seen these colorful mountains on social media.
 Over the past few years, Rainbow Mountain has become a huge tourist attraction.
 Just keep in mind that the colors are not as vivid in real life and the place is super crowded (it’s a very popular site).
-Day trips and multi-day hikes are available from Cusco, usually starting around 110-135 PEN per person.
-There is also an “Alternative” Rainbow Mountain called Palcccoyo where you can enjoy an incredibly colorful scenic panoramic at 5,200 meters (17,060 feet).
-If you want to escape the hordes of people (though it’s also pretty busy these days).
+Day trips and multi-day hikes are available from Cusco, usually starting around 110–135 PEN per person.
+There is also an “Alternative” Rainbow Mountain called Palcccoyo where you can enjoy an incredibly colorful scenic panoramic at 5,200 meters (17,060 feet) if you want to escape the hordes of people (though it’s also pretty busy these days).

 14. Hike the Salkantay